rcarvello/webmvcframework/wiki/MySQL-ORM.md

    Note that, the GUI of the utility uses Bootstrap and jQuery from CDN.
 So you also need an internet connection alive before running it.

-4) Once the utility is started, click "_Generate classes_" button.
+4) Once the utility is started, click the "_Generate classes_" button.

 The following figure shows you the startup screen of the utility:

 ### Utility GUI
 ![alt tag](https://raw.githubusercontent.com/rcarvello/mysqlreflection/master/docs/gui.png)

 After running the generation of classes you can close the utility.
 You will find all the generated classes under `models\beans` folder.

 Notice that: